Delicious in Dungeon: Manga

 Written and illustrated by Ryoko Kui, Delicious in Dungeon was serialized in Enterbrain's Harta magazine from February 15, 2014, to September 15, 2023.
 Enterbrain collected its chapters in 14 tankōbon volumes, released from January 15, 2014, to December 15, 2023.

 In October 2016, North American publisher Yen Press announced it had licensed the series.
 The 14 volumes were released from May 23, 2017, to July 23, 2024.

 Anime

 Delicious in Dungeon received an anime television adaptation produced by Trigger.
 It is directed by Yoshihiro Miyajima, with scripts written by Kimiko Ueno, character designs by Naoki Takeda, and music composed by Yasunori Mitsuda and Shunsuke Tsuchiya.
 For the first cours, the opening theme song is "Sleep Walking Orchestra", performed by Bump of Chicken, while the ending theme song is "Party!!", performed by Ryokuoushoku Shakai.
 For the second cours, the opening theme song is "Unmei" (運命), performed by Sumika, while the ending theme song is "Kirakira no Hai" (キラキラの灰), performed by Regal Lily.
 The series aired its first season in two consecutive cours from January 4 to June 13, 2024, on Tokyo MX and other networks, with Netflix licensing it for streaming and simuldubbing worldwide weekly.

 A second season was announced in June 2024.
+It is set to premiere worldwide on Netflix in October 2027.